Robert Odell has gained invaluable life experiences by traveling and interacting with various cultures.

 Pangender people consider themselves as being all genders.
 Gender queers exhibit pangender characteristics.

 Bigender people move between feminine and masculine identities.
-In some instances, they identify as two genders at the same time.
+Sometimes, they identify as two genders at the same time.

 Gender variant people express themselves in ways that are not considered normal for males or females.
 Their other references include gender non-conforming, gender diverse, or gender atypical.
 Transgender people and intersex people display gender-variant behavior.